VEAF/VEAF-Mission-Creation-Tools/documentation/content/Mission maker/concepts/load-with-triggers.md

 When your mission is setup to dynamically load its scripts, it loads them each time it starts, from their original location on your disk.
 This means that every change you make to the scripts will be immediately available in your mission the next time you start it.
 The easiest way to restart a running mission is to press the "Left-Shift + R" key combination.

+## Miscelleanous

+### Building the mission and dynamic loading

+The *extract.cmd* script will automatically change from a dynamic loading to a static loading, to ensure that the mission is never published with dynamic loading (it wouldn't work).
+To do this, the script replaces the `return true --true=dynamic, false=static` with `return false --true=dynamic, false=static` in the mission before storing it.

+### Debugging and tracing

+When using dynamic loading, the error messages will refer to the scripts by their actual filename, making it easier to debug.

+Also, the *VeafDynamicLoader.lua* script will set debugging and tracing to ON, so when trying out your mission you'll see all your trace messages (and mine).

+When building, the scripts will automaticall be edited to remove any debugging or tracing call, saving some CPU time for the game itself.